innergnome/FictionBoard-Site/docs/development.md

 Svelte is really awesome att SVG transformation so a lot of the graphical part of FictionBoard will utilise this.
 Maps and tokens will probably be a combination of different techniques and frameworks.
 If we go into 3D territories I've experimented with Three.js, Babylon.js and Greensock.

 ### Security

+The security features in CouchDb are sufficient for many of the FictionBoard use cases and handles most authorization cases.
+We'll come back authentication in a later relase.